Sensirion/python-uart-svm4x/docs/index.rst

-Sensirion SVM41 SHDLC Python Driver
+Sensirion SVM4X SHDLC Python Driver
 ===================================

-This package contains the driver for the Sensirion SHDLC SVM41 sensor .
+This package contains the driver for the Sensirion SHDLC SVM4X sensor.
 It provides a hardware-independent interface which works with various SHDLC transceivers.

 Contents